Love Aaj Kal (2009 film): Filming

 The shooting of Love Aaj Kal started in May 2008.
 It was mainly shot at the Red Fort, Purana Qila and on the streets and other parts of Delhi.
 Few scenes were also shot at the railway station of Patiala, in London, San Francisco, and Kolkata.
 The building used as Golden Gate, Inc., in the film is actually the rotunda of San Jose City Hall.
 The film was not given a title until January 2009, till the shooting was complete.

 Soundtrack

-The soundtrack of Love Aaj Kal was composed by Pritam Chakraborty and Salim–Sulaiman, with the former composing songs and latter the score.
-The lyrics for songs were penned by Irshad Kamil, and the remixes created by DJ Sanj.
+The soundtrack of Love Aaj Kal was composed by Pritam Chakraborty and Salim–Sulaiman, with the former composing the songs and the latter the score.
+The lyrics for the songs were penned by Irshad Kamil, and the remixes created by DJ Sanj.
 The song "Twist" samples "Man Dole", composed by Hemant Kumar for Nagin (1954).
 The album earned Pritam his first IIFA Award for Best Music Director, in addition to a nomination for the Filmfare Award for Best Music Director.

 Pritam revealed in a 2014 interview that Imtiaz Ali wanted A. R. Rahman to compose the music of the film, but the latter was available only for his next, Rockstar (2011).

-Critical reception

-The music of the film received highly positive reviews from critics.
-Joginder Tuteja of Bollywood Hungama noted, "It sounds too good to be true but Pritam seems to have kept all his brilliant compositions on hold between Jab We Met and Love Aaj Kal.
-It is not everyday that each and every song turns out to be extremely good in an album but that's indeed the case with Love Aaj Kal.
-This one is going to be unstoppable once it hits the stands!."
-Chandrima Pal of Rediff.com stated, "The strength of Love Aaj Kal, lies in the unhurried pace and the variety in the choice of genres, arrangement, treatment.
-More importantly, the music is fun, young and endearing."

-Ruchika Kher from Hindustan Times noted, "Pritam has done a good job with the soundtrack and created songs that are sure to become hits.
-The album is full of soulful melodies."
-Anand Vaishnav of News18 stated, "Love Aaj Kal has a mix of situational tracks and guaranteed chartbusters.
-The distinction is evident in the music, as it is set in two different times and is one of the most complete albums in recent times."

-Charts and sales

-According to Box Office India, with around 1,600,000 units (1.6 million units) sold, this film's soundtrack was the eighth highest-best-selling album of the year.
-"Aahun Aahun" was subsequently being listed in the "Top 10 Bollywood Songs of 2009" by The Times of India and Sify.